SymfonyCasts/vue/sfcasts/ep2/cart-loading-quantity.md

-# Cart Loading Quantity
+# Loading Animations & Quantity Input

-Coming soon...

-Our add to cart button works though.
-It's not very obvious.
-Like can click this button.
-Nothing happens though.
-When I refresh, I can see the shopping cart header is increasing.
+Our add to cart button works... though it's not very obvious.
+We click "Add to Cart" and... nothing happens!
+Sure, we can refresh and see that the shopping cart header is increasing... but come on!
+We need some fireworks for when an item is added!

-I probably need something to show that this is working.
-Okay.
-Let's up our level of fancy over in our components of any `data()` section, let's add a new `addToCartLoading` data set to `false` by default, Then down inside of our function, we can start by saying `this.addToCartLoading = true`

-And then at the bottom of this, we'll say `this.addToCartLoading = false;` But the only thing is that we need to actually add an awake here.
-So I will say a `await`.
-And as soon as I make that away, I need to make my function. `async` love it opens out our template.
-We can now use this new `addToCartLoading`.
-So I'll copy that head up to my template.
-And how about this right after the add to cart, I'll add an `<i />` tag It's self-closing and inside of this, I'll say `v-show="addToCartLoading"` and we'll make this some using font.
-Awesome on this.
-So I can say `class="fas fa-spinner fa-spin"` So that should give me a nice little loading icon.
-When I go over here, I shouldn't need to refresh.
-Yep.
-It instantly works.
-So that's already better.

-What's
-Also as an show that it worked, I want this happy feeling like you added something to your cart, so let's go back over here, go back down to data.
-And we'll also add something.
-That's a piece of data that says adding the thing that the cart was successful.
-So `addToCartSuccess: false`.

-And then down here, after we add it to our cart successfully, we'll say `this.addToCartSuccess = true;` And actually in case we add multiple things in the cart up here.
-When we first do this, we'll set it back to fall.
-So we'll start at `false` and then set it to `true` once we've added it to the cart.

-now Up inside of our template, we're gonna use that in a very similar way.
-So let's copy our `<i>` tag and we'll say, `addToCartSuccess`.
-And this time let's do `fas` and we'll do an `fa-check` for a little check, Mark.
-That's not spinning.
-All right, let's try this over here.
-And boom, I love the way that that is feeling

-So when we add an item to the cart down here for checkout our AJAXcall, and in addition to the product, there are two other imparts.
-There's the color, which some products have a color, and there's also the quantity right now.
-We're just hard to go to in both of these
+Find the `data()` section of the component.
+The first goal is to add a loading animation *while* the item is being added.
+To track that "state", create a new `addToCartLoading` data set to `false` by default.

+Then, inside of the method, put `this.addToCartLoading = true` on the top, and `this.addToCartLoading = false` on the bottom.

+Oh, but *now* we will need to make the AJAX call *wait* until it finishes.
+Add `await` and then, of course, we need to make the function `async`.

+I love it!
+Copy the new `addToCartLoading` and head up to the template.
+Let's see.. right after the button, add an `<i />` tag that's self-closing with `v-show="addToCartLoading"`.
+Our project uses FontAwesome, so we an turn this into a loading animation with `class="fas fa-spinner fa-spin"`.

+Yes, we *do* have a `Loading` component, but this will look nicer in this spot.
+Back at the browser, we shouldn't event need to refresh.
+Yep!
+It *instantly* works and looks better.

+But, hmm.
+I *also* want users to get a happy feeling once the "add to cart" finishes.
+Back in the component, go find `data` again: I want to be able to track whether or not an "add to cart" has finished successfully.
+Create a new piece o data for this called `addToCartSuccess` set to `false`.

+Now, in the method, after the AJAX call finishes, say `this.addToCartSuccess = true`.
+Oh, and in case we add multiple things in the cart, when the method *starts*, make sure this is is `false`.
+So it starts `false`, then goes to `true` once we're done.

+Back up in the template, we're going to use this in a very similar way.
+Copy the `<i>` tag, use `addToCartSuccess` and, for the `class`, use `fas fa-check` for a cool, not-spinning, check mark.

+Let's try it!
+Back on the page, click and... oh.
+That felt good.
+I think I should keep shopping.

+## Hooking up the Quantity Input

+Ok: when we call `addItemToCart`, in addition to `product`, there are two other pieces of data: `color` - for products that come in multiple colors - and `quantity`.
+Right now, both are hardcoded to boring values.

-Let's fix the quantity.
-First, what we need to do is basically bind to this color data.
-When you need to do is basically bind our input here to a piece of colored data so that when the input changes, it updates a piece of data.
-So let's start by adding a new piece of quantity data down here.
-So I will say `quantity` or default that to a one to start.
-And this is beautifully simple to some of the best parts of view right here.
-We can do a `v-model` here. `v-model="quantity"`.
-It's that simple.
+Let's fix `quantity` first.
+What we need to do is basically bind this `input` to a piece of data so that when the input changes, the data changes!
+And... we know how to do that!

+Start by adding the new data key: `quantity` with a default value of 1.

+Next, up in the template, Vue makes it beautifully simple: `v-model="quantity"`.

-When the input changes that will change the quantity data and actually to be a little fancier, I'll say `v-model.number`.
-But that number is cool because it converts the string and the input into a number of type.
-Now we should be able to use this down in our Ajax call.
-So instead of `quantity: 1`, we say `quantity: this.quantity`
+Thanks Vue!
+Now, when the input changes, the `quantity` data will change.
+And actually, to be a bit fancier, I'll say `v-model.number`.

+That cool trick will convert the string input into a `Number` type. *Now* we can use this below: instead of `quantity: 1`, we want `quantity: this.quantity`.

-Cool.
-Now, if we look over this input was actually blank.
-Is that going to go?
-Now?
+Head back to the browser.
+Nice!
+A moment ago, the `input` was *blank*. *Now*, it starts at 1.
+Increase this to 3.
+We currently have 12 items in the cart, hit "Add to Cart", refresh and... woo!
+15!

-It says one.
-If we click this up to three instead of 12 in our cart now, and add a cart and refresh 15 items in our cart.
-Awesome.
-The last piece we're missing is the product color.
-Well, this product doesn't come in.
-Any other colors, only this beautiful yellow, but if you click furniture and click into the inflatable sofa, this does come in multiple colors.
-We need to grab the selected color and send that in the Ajax call.
-Let's do that next and update the car shopping cart number in the header automatically.
-Whenever we add a new item of car, that's a little bit interesting because that is outside of our view component.
+Ok: the last missing piece is the product color.
+Well, *this* product doesn't come in multiple colors, so it's finished.
+But if you click "Furniture" and then the inflatable sofa, this *does* come in multiple colors.
+Next: we need to grab the selected color and send *that* in the Ajax call.
+And you know what else?
+Whenever we hit "Add to Cart", I'm tried of the header not updating until we refresh.
+Let's *also* fix that... which is a bit interesting because that is *outside* of our Vue component.